minhhoit/yacms/docs/multi-lingual-sites.rst

 Translation Fields for Custom Applications
 ==========================================

-For models that don't inherit from Mezzanine's models, again please consult `django-modeltranslation's documentation
+For models that don't inherit from Yacms's models, again please consult `django-modeltranslation's documentation
 <http://django-modeltranslation.readthedocs.org/en/latest/registration.html>`_.
 To start with, you'll need to provide a ``translation.py`` module,